 All 1976 Sales Tax Revenues are irrevocably pledged by the Authority on a senior lien basis to secure the punctual payment of the principal of, premium, if any, and interest on the Bonds and Parity Debt, each in accordance with their terms, and the 1976 Sales Tax Revenues shall not be used for any other purpose while any of the Bonds or Parity Debt remain Outstanding, except as permitted by the provisions of the Indenture permitting the application thereof for the purposes and on the terms and conditions set forth therein, as described below.
-Notwithstanding the foregoing, payment of Purchase Price of the 2008 Series Bonds is not secured by a pledge of 1976 Sales Tax Revenues.
-Pursuant to the Indenture, the pledge of 1976 Sales Tax Revenues constitutes a first lien to secure the Bonds and Parity Debt and regularly scheduled payments on the Swap Agreements (hereinafter referred to as the "Parity Swap Payments").
-The pledge of 1976 Sales Tax Revenues is irrevocable until all Bonds issued under the Indenture, including the 2008 Series Bonds, and all Parity Debt are no longer Outstanding.
+Pursuant to the Indenture, the pledge of 1976 Sales Tax Revenues is irrevocable until all Bonds issued under the Indenture and all Parity Debt are no longer Outstanding.